cartalyst/stripe/usage/api/customers.md

 ```

 #### Delete a customer

+Permanently deletes a customer.
+It cannot be undone.
+Also immediately cancels any active subscriptions on the customer.

 Key | Required | Type   | Default | Description
 --- | -------- | ------ | ------- | --------------------------------------------